Jetendar-maheshwari/Document-Library-Application/README.md

 ### Service Layer and Repository Interface

 The system includes a service layer and repository interface for better code organisation.

-## File Structure

-In the `DocLib` file structure: Document Library Application that contains

-    - Client App that contains client-side code in React inside this
-        - src folder that contains components that are used in the application
-            - src
-                -components
-    - Database
-    - Controllers
-    - Modes
-    - Repository
-    - Services
-    - upload_attachments
-- test
-    - Contain folder RespostoryTest with AttachmentRepositoryTest

 ### Models (Attachment and  ShareAttachment)